 Step 3: Gently massage Sudocrem into the skin using light, circular movements.
 (Try to avoid rubbing, especially if the skin looks sore.)

 Step 4: You want to create a thin, translucent film on the skin.
 If the white cream is still visible, you may have put too much on.
 (If this happens, your baby will be fine, just put a little less on next time.)

-Step 5: Repeat the application of to your baby’s bottom as often as you need to.
+Step 5: Repeat the application of Sudocrem to your baby’s bottom as often as you need to.

 The Sudocrem formula has remained unchanged since 1931.
-The key ingredients in Sudocrem are:
+The unique blend of ingredients gives Sudocrem its healing properties.

 - Zinc oxide which reduces the loss of tissue fluid.